 - Understand the threats your business faces today.
 The threat actors get more sophisticated and constantly find new refined methods to gain access.

 - Without IT – no business.
 It’s crucial that IT is represented in the Management Team.
-When all activities and threat go digital, IT security should be on top of the priority list in every company strategy.
+When all activities and threats go digital, IT security should be on top of the priority list in every company strategy.

-- Secure the right resources and skills needed to understand the risk and what measures you need take to minimize them.
+- Secure the right resources and skills needed to understand the risk and what measures you need to take to minimize them.

 - Make an inventory of your protective measures and get a complete overview of what you do in terms of protection today.

 - Know the requirements placed on your organization in terms of agreements, laws, and regulations.

 - Username and password are not enough.
 Multi-factor authentication is a requirement.
 This alone will reduce the risk of intrusion immensely.